 Before you roll out any new age verification technology, it’s crucial to understand its potential impact on user privacy.
 A Data Protection Impact Assessment (DPIA) is a formal process for doing just that.
 It helps you identify and minimize data protection risks.
 The UK’s Information Commissioner’s Office (ICO) makes it clear that a DPIA is essential if your age checks are “likely to pose a high risk to individuals’ rights.”
 By mapping out potential issues from the start, you can build safeguards into your system, rather than trying to fix problems after they’ve already affected your users.

-Perform Regular Audits and System Updates
+The Importance of Regular Audits and System Updates

 GDPR compliance isn’t a one-time setup.
 It requires ongoing attention to ensure your systems are working as intended.
 Regular audits are your best tool for this.
 You should consistently monitor key metrics, like how many underage users might be bypassing the system or how many adults are incorrectly blocked.
 This continuous evaluation helps you spot weaknesses and refine your technology.
 Keeping your systems updated is just as important, as it ensures you have the latest security patches and performance improvements to protect user data and maintain accuracy over time.

-Build User Trust Through Transparency
+How Transparency Can Build Lasting User Trust

 People are more willing to engage with age verification when they understand why it’s necessary and how their data is being handled.
 Transparency is fundamental to building that trust.
 Be upfront with your users about every aspect of the process.
 You should clearly explain the purpose of the age check, what data you need, if any third parties are involved, and how long you’ll keep the information.
 The ICO advises that you must also explain how users can exercise their rights, such as contesting an incorrect age determination.
 Clear, honest communication shows respect for your users and reinforces your commitment to protecting their privacy.